ActivityWatch/aw-server/README.md

 aw-server
 ============

-ActivityWatch server, for secure storage and retrieval of all your QS data.
+ActivityWatch server, for secure storage and retrieval of all your Quantified Self data and more.

 **NOTE:** Work in progress, contributions and feedback warmly welcome!